 It’s no secret anymore that coding makes for a good career, being that it’s one of the most in-demand job skills in today’s market.

 And to make it an all around great career, coding jobs pay well, and the work of a coder is extremely visible across a number of industries.
 From cryptography, artificial intelligence, machine learning, and much more, Python has a number of cool and relevant applications you might not have ever really thought of.

-For kids wanting to jump in right now with the help of an iD Certified Instructor, they can do so either one-on-one in an online coding class, or with a small group of other like-minded coders in our Virtual Tech Camps.
+For those wanting to jump in right now with the help of an iD Certified Instructor, they can do so either one-on-one in an online coding class for kids or with a Python tutor online, specifically in something like machine learning lessons, or even with a small group of other like-minded coders in our online after-school programs.